Backgammon: Modern backgammon

 By no later than 1850, the rules of play had changed to those used today.
-Tables boards were now made with a 'bar' in the centre and men that were hit went onto the bar.
+Tables boards were now made with a "bar" in the centre and men that were hit went onto the bar.
 Winning double or by "two hits" was achieved by bearing all one's men off before the other has borne any — this was now called a gammon.
 If the winner bore off all men while the loser still had men in his adversary's table, it was a back-gammon and worth "three hits", i.e., triple.

 The most recent major development in backgammon was the addition of the doubling cube.
 Doubles had originally been recorded by placing "common parlour matches" on the bar in the centre of the board.
-A doubling cube was first introduced in the 1920s in New York City among members of gaming clubs in the Lower East Side.
+A doubling cube was first introduced in the 1920s in New York City among members of gaming clubs on the Lower East Side.
 The cube required players not only to select the best move in a given position, but also to estimate the probability of winning from that position, transforming backgammon into the expected value-driven game played in the 20th and 21st centuries.

 The popularity of backgammon surged in the mid-1960s, in part due to the charisma of Prince Alexis Obolensky who became known as "The Father of Modern Backgammon".
 "Obe", as he was called by friends, co-founded the International Backgammon Association, which published a set of official rules.
 He also established the World Backgammon Club of Manhattan, devised a backgammon tournament system in 1963, then organized the first major international backgammon tournament in March 1964, which attracted royalty, celebrities and the press.
 The game became a huge fad and was played on college campuses, in discothèques and at country clubs; stockbrokers and bankers began playing at conservative men's clubs.
 People young and old all across the country dusted off their boards and pieces.
 Cigarette, liquor and car companies began to sponsor tournaments, and Hugh Hefner held backgammon parties at the Playboy Mansion.
 Backgammon clubs were formed and tournaments were held, resulting in a World Championship promoted in Las Vegas in 1967.

-In the second half of the 20th century, new terms were introduced in America, such as 'beaver' and 'checkers' for men (although American backgammon experts Jacoby and Crawford continued to use both).
+In the second half of the 20th century, new terms were introduced in America, such as 'beaver' and 'checkers' for men (although American backgammon experts Jacoby and Crawford continued to use both the older terms as well as the new ones).

 Most recently, the United States Backgammon Federation (USBGF) was organized in 2009 to repopularize the game in the United States.
 Board and committee members include many of the top players, tournament directors and writers in the worldwide backgammon community.
 The USBGF has recently created Standards of Ethical Practice to address issues on which tournament rules fail to touch.